 She closed her eyes and inhaled.
 The air was dry.
 She stood alone upon the stage.
+She was dusky-limbed, Lakota.
 She held her breath a moment and then she released it.

 Offstage in the shadows, a lanky youth in a baseball cap gave a thumbs-up, but it wasn’t directed toward her.

 A man with a microphone emerged on stage.
 He was thin and well-dressed and darkly complexioned.

 A hush came over the crowd.
 The man held the microphone to his mouth.
 His voice came booming through the speakers with great clarity.

 “Ladies and gentlemen,” he said, “ladies and gentleman.
 May I have your attention, please.
 Thank you.
 We are finally at the end of the night, and — my Lord — what a night it’s been.
 What a competition.”